ACT NO. 18 OF 1891

 (2) Any order made under this section for the payment of costs to or by a bank may be enforced as if the bank were a party to the proceeding.

 (3) Any order under this section awarding costs may, on application to any Court of Civil Judicature designated in the order, be executed by such Court as if the order were a decree for money passed by itself:

 Provided that nothing in this sub-section shall be construed to derogate from any power which the Court or Judge making the order may possess for the enforcement of its or his directions with respect to the payment of costs.

-[8 Order of court to be construed to be order made by specified officer.— In the application of Secs.
-5, 6 and 7 to any investigation or inquiry referred to in sub-clause (iii) of clause (4) of Sec.
-2, the orders of a court or a Judge referred to in the said sections shall be construed as referring to an order made by an officer of a rank not lower than the rank of a Superintendent of Police as may be specified in this behalf by the appropriate Government.
+10[8.
+Order of court to be construed to be order made by specified officer.— In the application of sections 5, 6 and 7 to any investigation or inquiry referred to in sub-clause (iii) of clause (4) of section 2, the order of al Court or a Judge referred to in the said sections shall be construed as referring to an order made by an officer of a rank not lower than the rank of a Superintendent of Police as may be specified in this behalf by the appropriate Government.

 Explanation.—In the this section, “appropriate Government” means the Government by which the police officer or any other person conducting the investigation or inquiry is employed.]

 1. The Act has been extended in its application to the whole of the Union territory of Lakshadweep (with effect from 1-10-1967) vide Reg.
 8 of 1965, s.
 3 and the Schedule and to the Union territory of Pondicherry by Act 26 of 1968, s.
 3 and the Schedule.
 This Act shall apply in relation to the Development Banks as if that were a bank as defined in section 2 of this Act, vide Act 18 of 1964, s.
 33.

 2. Subs. by Act 3 of 1951, s.
 3 and the Schedule, for “except Part B State”.